justserega/DbTest/README.md

 To define initial state you can use fixtures in txt files.
 Any changes in project can broke those fixtures, because compiler don't process them.
 DbTest offer a way to describe fixtures in code.
 You will get autocomplete, refactoring and type checking when you write and maintain fixtures.

 - **Idea to make test case**
 The main idea to create high level builder that fill tables in database.
+Each method in this builder create one business model.
+See more details in [Concepts](https://github.com/justserega/DbTest/blob/master/docs/CoreConcepts.md#model-builder)

 ### Installation